Autumn 2023 - Year 5 - 6 Parent Information

 To be eaten sitting around class tables in the junior hall.

-Three sets of homework (Maths, Spellings and Grammar) will be given out every Wednesday starting from Wednesday 12th January 2022.Maths homework will normally be calculation based and the spelling and grammar homework will be appropriate to their age-related curriculum expectations.
-There are still websites that we use as options for some of the homework eg. Mathfactspro for helping to learn multiplication facts, Edshed to help learn spellings and ReadTheory to help with reading at the appropriate level.
+Maths homework will normally be based around times tables and the spelling and grammar homework will be appropriate to their age-related curriculum expectations.
+There are still websites that we use as options for some of the homework eg. TTRockstars for helping to learn multiplication facts but more about these as the weeks progress.

-Spring 2022 - Year 1 - 2 Parent Information
+Autumn 2023 - Year 1 - 2 Parent Information

 Dear Parents and Carers,